The post refers to meditations that are based on awareness of thought and emotions and not other forms of meditations

 - Both have the ability to magnify the effect of thoughts and emotions (both positive and negative) that one experiences at the time when one begins these processes.

 - Do not use these processes at a time when you have thoughts and emotions that you would not like to run your life (including when you are feeling sad, angry, guilty, afraid and so on…)

 Related Articles on Side Effects of Meditation

 - Warning: Meditating May Be Hazardous to Your Health

 - Can Meditation Be Bad for You?

 - Meditation: concepts, effects and uses in therapy

-P.S: The purpose of this post is not to stop people from meditation but to spread the awareness that meditation is simply a tool and not a magic pill to resolve your problems.
+P.S: The purpose of this post on side effects of meditation, is not to stop people from meditation but to spread the awareness that meditation is simply a tool and not a magic pill to resolve your problems.
 How and when you use this tool will determine whether it improves your life or makes it worse.